School-of-Rust/school-of-rust/content/exercises/_index.md

 My goal here is to have series' of exercises that provide exactly this.
 These will usually be in the form of small example programs they will write.
-These programs will have clearly defined goals and parameters, so the author will be able to build them to spec.
+These programs will have clearly defined goals and parameters, so the author will be able to build them and test if they work correctly.

+> ### WORK IN PROGRESS
-There are no exercises yet, as I am focused on building up the actual lessons first.
+> There are no exercises yet, as I am focused on creating lessons first.